When using Turnitin, please note that you MUST include the Turnitin Syllabus Statement in the syllabi of courses using this service.

 The percentage ranges are associated with colors:

-The Originality Report is comprised of two panes.
+The Similarity Report is comprised of two panes.
 The right pane lists all of the matching sources, including the percentage of text that matches and a link to the online content.
 The left pane displays the submission text using colored highlights to draw attention to the matching content.

 For more information on file types that are compatible with Turnitin please visit Turnitin, Accepted file types and sizes.
 D2L support recommends providing this link to your students.
 The link provided also contains information on file types that are NOT compatible with Turnitin.